(sar GRAM oh stim)

-Peripheral stem cell transplantation (autologous) post-transplant: Adults: IV, SubQ: 250 mcg/m2/day IV (infused over 24 hours) or SubQ once daily beginning immediately following infusion of progenitor cells; continue until ANC is >1500/mm3 for 3 consecutive days.
+Peripheral stem cell transplantation (autologous), post-transplant: IV, SubQ: 250 mcg/m2/day IV (infused over 24 hours) or SubQ once daily beginning immediately following infusion of progenitor cells; continue until ANC is >1,500/mm3 for 3 consecutive days.

-Primary prophylaxis of neutropenia in patients receiving chemotherapy (outside transplant and AML) or who are at high risk for neutropenic fever (off-label use): Adults: SubQ: 250 mcg/m2/day (may round to the nearest vial size [Ozer, 2000]) beginning at least 24 hours after chemotherapy administration; continue until ANC >2000 to 3000/mm3 (Smith, 2006).
+Primary prophylaxis of neutropenia in patients receiving chemotherapy (outside transplant and AML) or who are at high risk for neutropenic fever (off-label use): SubQ: 250 mcg/m2/day (may round to the nearest vial size [Ozer 2000]) beginning at least 24 hours after chemotherapy administration; continue until ANC >1,500/mm3 for 3 consecutive days (Smith 2015).

 Powder for injection: May be reconstituted with 1 mL of preservative free SWFI or bacteriostatic water for injection.
 Direct the diluent toward the side of the vial and gently swirl to reconstitute; do not shake.
 Do not mix the contents of vials which have been reconstituted with different diluents.